 A club of amateur and professional photographers in Tahlequah, Okla.

-Competition: Any member may participate in regular competition by entering up to four (4) images in one Open Topic Class of competition and up to four (4) images in Altered Reality to be judged by the next monthly meeting.
+Competition: Any member may participate in regular competition by entering up to three (3) images in one Open Topic Class of competition and up to three (3) images in Altered Reality to be judged by the next monthly meeting.
 The image specifications will be provided by the Competition Chairperson.
 The number of regular monthly competitions to be conducted each fiscal year (April 1 – March 30) will be determined by the Executive Committee.
 The primary objective of competition is the improvement of a member’s photographic endeavors through education.

 Categories: Images will be divided into two (2) categories: Open Topic Category and Altered Reality Category

 (ii) Altered RealityCategory shall include those images that display an obvious change in natural color, form, shape or any combination of these three.
 Artwork or computer-generated graphics created by the entrant may be incorporated if the original photographic content predominates.
 HDR (High Dynamic Resolution) is not included without further changes.
 Altered Reality images are those modified by exceeding the list above or changes the image with enhancements including, but not limited to, adding artistic and texture filters, removing or adding objects, creating a new image from one or more images, digital artwork, digital “coloring”, and multilayer composites or collages.
 Altered Reality images shall include hand colored images, major computer or digitally manipulated images, prints made by xerographic techniques and other non-conventional darkroom techniques or processes.

 Classes: There are three (3) classes of competition for the Open Topic Category.
 There are two (2) classes for the Altered Reality Category–Advanced and Master.

 (i) Class “B” (Beginning Class) is for the novice to intermediate photographer who is working on the fundamentals of photography and does not yet have the experience necessary to compete in Class A.